21 Center Street Condominium (Unit B).

 Jay C. Anderson of Los Angeles and Robert A. O’Malley of Provincetown, who converted 19 Center Street into a condo in 1999, did the same here two years later.
-This unit, the main house, was purchased in 2006 for $755,000.
+The architects were Krueger Associates of Cambridge.
+This unit, the main house, was purchased in 2006 by a man from Chatham, N.J., for $755,000.

 ¶ Last updated on 5 February 2019.